Eric Dinowitz: New York City Council

 Dinowitz was also appointed Chairman of the New York City Council Jewish Caucus.

 Music

-Dinowitz is a member of New York-based Jewish A cappella group Six13, who have performed worldwide, as well as making an appearance at the White House Hanukkah Party in 2016, hosted by President Barack Obama.
+Dinowitz is a former member of New York-based Jewish A cappella group Six13, joining as a student while at Binghamton University.
+The group has performed worldwide, as well as making an appearance at the White House Hanukkah Party in 2016, hosted by President Barack Obama.

 Personal life

 Eric is married to Tamar Dinowitz.
 They have twin sons, Alex and Jesse.